M0WA/marsos/README.md

 ## prerequirements

-the following applications are needed on the building host
+the following applications are needed on the building host:

   * wget
   * (gnu-)tar